 Bottom line, if you lived through that event or had family or friends who lived there who you couldn’t get in touch with, those were some LONG tortuous hours and days having to wait to know if everyone was okay.

-Fast forward to March 11, 2011 and the magnitude 9.0 Tōhoku earthquake hit forty-three miles off the coast of Japan, followed by mega tsunami waves and the Fukushima Daiichi Nuclear Power Plant disaster.
+Fast forward to March 11, 2011, and the magnitude 9.0 Tōhoku earthquake hit forty-three miles off the coast of Japan, followed by mega-tsunami waves and the Fukushima Daiichi Nuclear Power Plant disaster.
 More than 15,000 people died and hundreds of thousands of buildings either collapsed or were not safe to occupy.
 As a result, more than 400,000 people were displaced and evacuated.

 Both cell phones and landlines were down.
 However, even with the main trans-Pacific cable severed, basic internet was restored in some areas.
 During this chaotic time, Facebook became one of the most important ways that friends and families checked on each other and communicated.

 Basically, Facebook became an invaluable lifeline to those families who were completely devastated by a whammy of three related mega catastrophes.
-The social network’s engineers took note of this and were initially inspired to create a disaster related discussion board.
+The social network’s engineers took note of this and were initially inspired to create a disaster-related discussion board.

-This then then burgeoned into Facebook’s Safety Check tool which they announced in October of 2014.
-The goal of this tool was to make it easier and quicker to communicate whether or not you are safe during a disaster and to facilitate communicate with your family and friends listed on Facebook.
+This then burgeoned into Facebook’s Safety Check tool which they announced in October of 2014.
+The goal of this tool was to make it easier and quicker to communicate whether or not you are safe during a disaster and to facilitate communication with your family and friends listed on Facebook.

-How Does Facebook’s Safety Check In Feature Work
+How Does Facebook’s Safety Check-In Feature Work

 Where and When Has the Tool Been Used

-The first non-natural crisis during which Safety Check was activated was the terror attacks November 2015 in Paris, France.
+The first non-natural crisis during which Safety Check was activated was the terror attacks in November 2015 in Paris, France.
 Recently, in March 2016, Safety Check was activated for the explosions that took place at the Brussels airport and train station.

-The check in feature was used a total of eight times in the period between October 2014 and November 2015.
+The check-in feature was used a total of eight times in the period between October 2014 and November 2015.
 We know this because each of these activations was officially announced.
 However, since the tool was activated in the Boko Haram bombings in Nigeria, Mark Zuckerberg announced he would not be listing each activation of the tool since there are, unfortunately, so many of these types of incidents in the world.
-Still, any time this tool is activated, it is usually reported at least in the regional news since it is so helpful to connecting friends and family.
+Still, any time this tool is activated, it is usually reported at least in the regional news since it is so helpful in connecting friends and family.

-Updates To Facebook’s Safety Check In Feature
+Updates To Facebook’s Safety Check-In Feature

-There are a few recent important updates to Facebook’s Safety Check In Feature that will make it even better in the future.
+There are a few recent important updates to Facebook’s Safety Check-In Feature that will make it even better in the future.
 First, they have redesigned the activation procedure so that several more employees beyond the elite engineers are now able to activate it.
 This was in response to the fact they missed activating Safety Check during a major bombing incident in Beirut.
-Second, the development team has added eighty languages to the tool so it can be deployed in more areas around the world, even reaching third world countries and developing nations.
+Second, the development team has added eighty languages to the tool so it can be deployed in more areas around the world, even reaching third-world countries and developing nations.

-The company is beginning to test a new feature where anyone can launch Safety Check once a certain threshold is reached for people talking about about a particular crisis and it is verified by trusted third parties.
+The company is beginning to test a new feature where anyone can launch Safety Check once a certain threshold is reached for people talking about a particular crisis and it is verified by trusted third parties.
 Once the bugs are worked out of the beta tests, this will allow the Safety Check tool to be used in many more crises and in more localized crisis situations.

-The feature was activated for the first time in the United States during the mass shooting at the Pulse night club in Orlando, Florida early Sunday morning on June 12, 2016.
+The feature was activated for the first time in the United States during the mass shooting at the Pulse nightclub in Orlando, Florida early Sunday morning on June 12, 2016.

-If you have any questions about Facebook’s Safety Check In Feature, please leave a comment below.
+If you have any questions about Facebook’s Safety Check-In Feature, please leave a comment below.
 Also, learn about other Private Investigator Software Apps.